MageExchange/Documentation/delete-orders/README.md

 This documentation contains everything you need to know from installing the module to managing the module.

-Our [Delete Orders Magento 2 module](https://www.mageexchange.com/delete-orders-magento-2) is light weight and flexible.
-It allows your company to easily add a custom shipping method to all your Magento storefronts.
+Our [Delete Orders Magento 2 module](https://www.mageexchange.com/delete-orders-magento-2) is light weight and ideal for store owners looking to permanently delete orders from their online store.
+This module is especially helpful for deleting test orders that were made.

 ### Getting Started